chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/composite-component.md

 };
 ```

-As you may have noticed, a decorator was used in the previous chapter and in this one, it allows us to add some “context” to the rendering of each task.
+As you may have noticed, a decorator was used in this story, a decorator allows us to add some “context” to the rendering of each task.
 In this case we add padding around the list to make it easier to visually verify.

 <div class="aside">
 <a href="https://storybook.js.org/docs/react/writing-stories/decorators"><b>Decorators</b></a> are a way to provide arbitrary wrappers to stories.
 In this case we’re using a decorator to add styling.
 They can also be used to wrap stories in “providers” –i.e. library components that set React context.